avaneev/biteopt/README.md

 useful "reference points" to the method.
 Removing these "short-cuts" will increase average convergence time of the method, but in most cases won't impact method's ability to find a global solution.
-"Short-cuts" are used only in 4% of objective function evaluation on average.
+"Short-cuts" are used only in 4% of objective function evaluations on average.

 3. The method uses LCG pseudo-random number generator due to its efficiency.
 The method was also tested with a more statistically-correct PRNG and the